daferro/Q2DTor/README.md

      |    Select action:
      |     (1) Create input files
      |     (2) Check results against refdata file
+     |     (3) Execute Q2DTor
      |     ..  to exit

 Selecting option 1, the corresponding folder (GAUSSIAN/ or ORCA/) containing the 20 test folders (one per system) will be created.

-For each system, you can find the xyz file with the
-reference geometry and the corresponding _Q2DTor_ input file.
+For each system, you can find the xyz file with the reference geometry and the corresponding _Q2DTor_ input file.

-After executing Q2DTor.py for a given system (or for all of
-them), you can check your results by using the option 2
+After executing Q2DTor.py for a given system (or for all of them), you can check your results by using the option 2 of the Q2DTorTesting.py script in the second menu.

-of the Q2DTor_tests.py script.
-This checking process can
-be performed after every single step of _Q2DTor_ or after
-executing it with all the options.
+### Executing _Q2DTor__ with the script

+The Q2DTorTesting.py script can be used to run _Q2DTor_ (option 3 of the second menu).
+However, the execution is carried out via the nohup command.
+In order to execute _Q2DTor_ sending the calculations to a queue or without using nohup, the user should execute it manually (or modify the script).

 ### IMPORTANT NOTICE

 The searching algorithm for systems
-_S10_ and _S19_ is not able to find one transition state, and
-Q2DTor_tests.py complains if you execute it once
-_Q2DTor_ ends the tasks associated to the --optsp argument.
+_S10_ and _S19_ is not able to find one transition state, and Q2DTor_tests.py complains if you execute it once _Q2DTor_ ends the tasks associated to the --optsp argument.
-In these cases, the user should add the following line
-at the end of the `SXX/IOfiles/SXX.splist` file (XX=10,19).
+In these cases, the user should add the following line at the end of the `SXX/IOfiles/SXX.splist` file (XX=10,19).

 For XX=10: